-With so many new and cutting edge technologies coming up every day in the world of marketing, the current scenario has reached a saturation point.
+With so many new and cutting-edge technologies coming up every day in the world of marketing, the current scenario has reached a saturation point.
 However, in this current situation too, some old technologies have managed to maintain their significance.
-One such technology is the SMS marketing.
+One such technology is SMS marketing.

-SMS technology today is a global standard that manages to reach the targeted audience more than the smartphones applications do.
-A simple text message is, most of the times, more power-packed and effective than the various other internet text applications.
+SMS technology today is a global standard that manages to reach the targeted audience more than smartphone applications do.
+A simple text message is, most of the time, more power-packed and effective than the various other internet text applications.

 So let us know in-depth about SMS marketing and how does it work: